klavinslab/coral/docs/tutorial/introduction/modules.rst

-pymbt modules
+coral modules
 -------------

-pymbt has 7 modules: analysis, constants, database, design, reaction, seqio, and sequence.
+coral has 7 modules: analysis, constants, database, design, reaction, seqio, and sequence.

 The modules have been split up by function - the activity that a user